Spanish ironclad Vitoria: Central government service

 "The Naval Engagement off Cartagena."
 Drawing of the Battle of Portman published in The Graphic on 25 October 1873.
 Vitoria is third from left.

 After a chase of 4 nmi, Numancia caught up to Ciudad de Cádiz.
 Discerning that Numancia was preparing to ram her, Ciudad de Cádiz feinted to starboard, then, when Numancia turned to cut her off, made a sudden turn to port, spoiling the ramming attempt, and cut across Numancia′s stern before Numancia could fire a shot.
 Ciudad de Cádiz passed south of the rest of the centralist squadron, fortunate to have avoided destruction and escaping with only a single hit to her paddle wheel.
 Meanwhile, Vitoria opened fire on Numancia with her bow guns and scored a hit on Numancia′s central battery.
 Numancia responded by returning to Cartagena at full speed to seek shelter under the guns of the coastal fortifications.
 Vitoria chased Numancia, but lacked the speed to catch her.

-Méndez Núñez opened fire on Almansa and Vitoria at very long range at 12:19, and most of the shots did not cover even half the distance to her targets, but she then closed with Carmen, and Méndez Núñez and Carmen scored hits on one another.
+Méndez Núñez opened fire on Almansa and Vitoria at very long range at 12:19, and most of the shots did not cover even half the distance to her targets, but she then closed with Carmén, and Méndez Núñez and Carmén scored hits on one another.
 Méndez Núñez then responded to an order to come to the assistance of Numancia, which was fleeing toward Cartagena with Vitoria in hot pursuit.
-Almansa, Carmen, and Navas de Tolosa were steering toward Cartagena in the wake of Numancia and Vitoria, putting them on a converging course with Méndez Núñez.
+Almansa, Carmén, and Navas de Tolosa were steering toward Cartagena in the wake of Numancia and Vitoria, putting them on a converging course with Méndez Núñez.
 They exchanged fire with Méndez Núñez at very long range, but most of the shots were wild and neither side suffered damage.
 Méndez Núñez and Numancia both reached safety in Cartagena's harbor under cover of the guns of the coastal forts.